 So, on I went and ordered some Cornish Cross chicks from the hatchery.
 This is the main meat chicken out there, there are also Freedom Rangers but they take a bit longer to raise to butchering size and I’ve heard they weight a bit less after they are processed.
 I decided to just go with the basic Cornish Cross and see how it goes.

 10 Reasons to Raise Black Australorp Chickens

-You can find out how it went here.
+You can find out how it went in my post Raising Cornish Cross Chickens for meat.
 In short, I did not enjoy raising those animals.

 In my head, I was going to let them go free and forage, eat all those great bugs and summer greens so we can have high-quality meat… The birds didn’t step away from the feeder.
 They were literally sitting by the feeder and eating all day long, pooping on themselves and — I swear to God — eating each other.

 It didn’t sit well with me… Why would I go through all the trouble of raising chickens for meat if the result was so close to what I was already buying in the store?
 Yes, I could feed them a better quality of feed with no antibiotics in it and all that but they were so engineered for quick growing that their behavior didn’t feel natural to me.

 I wanted real chickens.

 Another thing that bothered me is that I felt like I was simply switching the grocery store with the hatchery.
 I was still dependent on someone else for my meat here… You butcher Cornish Cross around 8-9 weeks.
 They don’t lay eggs, they don’t have a future.